Diet Coke: History

 In 1983, Diet Coke was launched in 28 international markets to a high degree of success.
-In many markets, the drink was branded as Coca-Cola Light instead or Coke Light.
+In many markets, the drink was branded as Coca-Cola Light (or Coke Light) instead.
 Diet Coke/Coca-Cola Light was launched in a further ten major markets in 1984, including Japan.
 The Coca-Cola Company then used the Diet Coke recipe to develop the controversial New Coke with high-fructose corn syrup and with a slightly different balance of ingredients, released in 1985.